Hub-OS/rollback-mlua/README.md

 ```

 Registry keys are the only way to keep a reference to a value past the mutable function line.
-However rolling back to a snapshot
+However rolling back to a snapshot prior to key creation will cause value access to return an `Err`

 ```rust
 // a similar test exists for this: